 Other Internet “Nevers”

-Besides the above tips, there are other internet taboos.
+Besides the above tips, here are some other internet precautions:

 - Never agree to personally meet anyone you meet online.
 If you have to, go to a busy, public place with another person.

-- Don’t give out passwords or credit card information.
+- Don’t give out passwords, your social security number, or credit card information.

 - Don’t provide personal details about your friends.
-These include posting photos of friends without their consent, and
+These include posting photos of friends without their consent.

-Some internet “never” could even have legal consequences, like accessing pornographic or hate group websites.
-If your child happens to stumble across one of these sites, be sure they’re not participating in them.
+Some internet sites could even have legal consequences for users’ engagement, like accessing pornographic or hate group websites.
+If your child happens to stumble across one of these sites, be sure they’re not participating in them, and talk openly with them about their dangers.

 While there’s a lot of crazy stuff online, here are a few resources for safe internet use.